AU-BCE-EE/course-modelling-2025/classes/18_30_oct/activity/jigsaw.md

 Could you replace the negative numbers with (different) positive numbers to extract the same results?
 But would that work with a variable-sized array (with fewer or more nodes)?

-# 2. Understanding flux and concentration time derivative equations
+# 2. Intuitive flux and concentration time derivative equations
 Here is a representation of a numerical approach for solving a 1D diffusion problem.

 <img width="1339" height="565" alt="image" src="https://github.com/user-attachments/assets/7120f7c4-14ce-4aa8-9741-5cb7eaea1f8b" />